Survival Tactics for Dealing with a Covert Narcissist Mother

 Healing is not a linear process, and it’s okay to have ups and downs.
 What’s important is that you treat yourself with kindness and understanding along the way.

 Dealing with a covert narcissist mother is an arduous journey that requires self-validation, healthy boundaries, and support from others.
+It’s essential to prioritize self-care, seek professional guidance if needed, and focus on personal growth.

 By acknowledging your experiences, setting boundaries, and nurturing your well-being, you can move towards healing and create a brighter future free from the toxic effects of narcissistic abuse.